dwongdev/winscript/README.md

 npm run tauri build
 ```

-After the build process completes, the compiled executable will be available inside the app/src-tauri/target/release directory.
+After building, the compiled executable will be available inside the src-tauri/target/release directory.

 ## Support